MicMun/DeuFeiTage/README.md

 ## Compatibility

-This app is compatible from sdk version 14 (Android 4.0) upward.
+This app is compatible from sdk version 14 (Android 4.0) upward and requires [HorizontalVariableListView](https://github.com/sephiroth74/HorizontalVariableListView) to compile.

 ## License